Martin Peters: Tottenham Hotspur

 Feeling he was in the shadows of Bobby Moore and Geoff Hurst, Peters sought a new challenge.
 In March 1970, West Ham received a record-breaking £200,000 (£150,000 cash) for Peters from Tottenham Hotspur and he moved to White Hart Lane, with Spurs and England striker Jimmy Greaves (valued at £50,000) going the other way.
 On 21 March 1970, Peters scored on his Spurs debut against Coventry City.
-He won his first domestic winners' medal in 1971 when Spurs beat Aston Villa 2–0 in the League Cup final.
-And his second European triumph when Spurs beat Wolverhampton Wanderers 3–2 on aggregate to win the 1972 UEFA Cup Final.
-At the time the only all-English European final until Manchester United beat Chelsea in the UEFA Champions League Final of 2008.
+He won his first domestic winners' medal in 1971 when Spurs beat Aston Villa 2–0 in the League Cup final, and his second European triumph when Spurs beat Wolverhampton Wanderers 3–2 on aggregate to win the 1972 UEFA Cup final.
+At the time, this was the only all-English European final until Manchester United beat Chelsea in the 2008 UEFA Champions League final.
 When Alan Mullery left for Fulham in 1972, Bill Nicholson made Martin club captain.
-And in the 1973 Football League Cup Final Peters was the winning skipper as they defeated Norwich City 1–0.
+In the 1973 Football League Cup final, Peters was the winning skipper as they defeated Norwich City 1–0.
 He completed one more full season with Spurs, who lost the 1974 UEFA Cup final to Feyenoord on aggregate.
 He then moved in March 1975 to Norwich City – managed by his former West Ham teammate John Bond – for a fee of £40,000.
 In total Peters played 260 times in all competitions, scoring 76 goals.

 Norwich City

-Peters, now aged 31, made his debut appearance for Norwich on 15 March 1975 in a 1–1 away draw with Manchester United.
+Peters, then aged 31, made his debut appearance for Norwich on 15 March 1975 in a 1–1 away draw with Manchester United.
 He helped newly promoted Norwich establish themselves in the First Division, making more than 200 appearances, and earning a testimonial against an all-star team which included most of the 1966 World Cup-winning England XI.
 He was voted Norwich City F.C.
 Player of the Season two years running, in 1976 and 1977, and in 2002 was made an inaugural member of the Norwich City F.C.
 Hall of Fame.
 In 1978, whilst still a Norwich City player, Peters was awarded an MBE for services to association football.
 Peters also travelled to Australia and played as a guest player for Victorian State League side Frankston City.
 For them he played five games, scoring three goals; the team won four and drew one of the matches in which he competed.

 Sheffield United

-He joined Sheffield United on 31 July 1980 as player-coach, eventually replacing Harry Haslam as manager.
+Peters joined Sheffield United on 31 July 1980 as player-coach, eventually replacing Harry Haslam as manager.